isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-live-in-carpet/index.md

 ###  2. Heat treatment

 Lock the bed bugs infested carpet in your room and heat the room to a temperature of 120 140 degrees Fahrenheit.
 During heat treatment, the room temperature rises to kill all bed bugs in the carpets and other hideouts in the room.
-This method is safe for pets and humans in your house you will need to remove all heat
+This method is safe for pets and humans in your house you will need to remove all heat-sensitive items within.
-- sensitive items within.
 Specialized equipment used in this method is slightly expensive.
 You can also best bed bug steamers.

 Alternatively, you can purchase smaller size special bed bug Zappers that can heat the room to bed bugs room temperature these bed bugs zappers are designed to kill of stages of bed bugs.

 ###  3. Hot water treatment

-Dip [bed bugs infested carpets in a boiling water](https://pestpolicy.com/can
+Dip [bed bugs infested carpets in a boiling water](https://pestpolicy.com/can-bed-bugs-survive-in-water/)reservoir and leave them for about 10-20 minutes (you will need continuous heating).
-- bed
-- bugs
-- survive
-- in
-- water/)reservoir and leave them for about 10
-- 20 minutes (you will need continuous heating).
 A high temperature of boiling water will kill bed bugs and their eggs in the carpets.
 You can also use a clothes dryer to kill the bed bugs.
-You can pour boiling water on bed bug
+You can pour boiling water on bed bug-infested carpets.
-- infested carpets.
 However, this may not kill all bed bugs.

-This method can also be used when [treating other bed bugs](https://pestpolicy.com/can
-- bed
-- bugs
-- get
-- in
-- your
-- hair/)infested items such as a mattress, bedding, curtains, clothes, or baseboard.
+This method can also be used when [treating other bed bugs](https://pestpolicy.com/can-bed-bugs-get-in-your-hair/)infested items such as a mattress, bedding, curtains, clothes, or baseboard.
 NB: *Check first the fabric/fiber used to make carpets before treatment.
 Plastic and wool synthetic carpets may shrink when dipped in boiling water. *

 ###  4. Using Diatomaceous Earth